mmswflow-upb/RecipeGPT/README.md

 9. Broadcast Receivers - Whenever there's a change in the database, the ***DatabaseBackgroundService*** notifies all broadcast receivers about it, then the fragments linked to them have to update their UI accordingly.
 This ensures that data is synchronized across fragments.
 The ***SharedPreferencesManager*** also notifies a broadcast receiver linked to the ***HomeFragment*** whenever preferences are changed.
 This is because the ***HomeFragment*** needs to update the number of recipes it will request from the ***generateRecipesService***, and it must also enqueue the ***UniquePeriodWork*** with the ***WorkerManager*** that fetches random cooking quotes from the remote API.

-10. Usage of External APIs - Our app fetches recipes and random cooking quotes from our own [custom-made web server](https://github.com/mmswflow-upb/recipe-provider-web-server.git) which is hosted online.
+10. Usage of External APIs - The app fetches recipes and random cooking quotes from our own [custom-made web server](https://github.com/mmswflow-upb/recipe-provider-web-server.git) which is hosted online.
 We used ***Retrofit*** together with ***OkHttpClient*** to create an API client for sending requests to our remote web server.

+11. ViewModels - They're used to improve the user's experience, for example when rotating the phone the content of the currently open page won't be reset to default, and requests to services are handled by the ViewModels.